 Obviously, I don’t agree that this is applicable to everyone.
 If you think that you need help sticking to your asset allocation plan, maybe you do need to hire an advisor.
 But if you can stick to your plan, DIY investing can be great.
-And even if you do decide to hire and advisor, that doesn’t mean ELPs and commission-based brokers are the best option.
+And even if you do decide to hire an advisor, that doesn’t mean ELPs and commission-based brokers are the best option.

 Should you invest in A-shares?

-Even though Dave thinks you shouldn’t invest alone, he does recommend specific types of investments – specifically front loaded A shares.
+Even though Dave thinks you shouldn’t invest alone, he does recommend specific types of investments - specifically front-loaded A shares.